-21.1 A referral involves sharing information in line with Multi Agency Threshold Document to either the Early Help Team (Strengthening families), with the consent of the parents/carers, Multi Agency Safeguarding Hub (MASH) or the Police in matters of immediate risk (see Appendix F).

-Parents/carers should be informed if a referral is being made except in the circumstances outlined in communication with parents.
-(It puts a child at further risk of harm).

-21.2 Inability to inform parents for any reason should not prevent a referral being made to children's social care via the MASH Service.
-It would then become a joint decision with Children's Services about how and when the parents should be approached and by whom.

-- 21.3 If low level multi agency support is required for a child and/or their family, the Designated Safeguarding Lead for child protection will, with consent of the parent/carer, refer to the Early Help Team to enable the most appropriate services and support to be identified.
-This will be targeted multi-agency support to help the family resolve any identified concerns. - 21.4 If the concerns are more complex and require statutory intervention then the Designated Safeguarding Lead for child protection will refer the matter to children's social care via the MASH service where a decision will be made whether any enquiries are needed under Section 17 (child in need enquiry) or Section 47 (child protection enquiry) of the Children Act 1989.
-A flowchart can be found at Appendix E detailing the referral procedure.
+- 21.1 A referral involves sharing information in line with Multi Agency Threshold Document to either the Early Help Team (Strengthening families), with the consent of the parents/carers, Multi Agency Safeguarding Hub (MASH) or the Police in matters of immediate risk (see Appendix F). - Parents/carers should be informed if a referral is being made except in the circumstances outlined in communication with parents.
+(It puts a child at further risk of harm). - 21.2 Inability to inform parents for any reason should not prevent a referral - being made to children's social care via the MASH Service.
+It would then become a joint decision with Children's Services about how and when the parents should be approached and by whom. - 21.3 If low level multi agency support is required for a child and/or their family, the Designated Safeguarding Lead for child protection will, with consent of the parent/carer, refer to the Early Help Team to enable the most appropriate services and support to be identified.
+This will be targeted multi-agency support to help the family resolve any identified concerns.
+A lead Practitioner will be identified from the professionals currently working with the family. - 21.4 If the concerns are more complex and require statutory intervention then the Designated Safeguarding Lead for child protection will refer the matter to children's social care via the MASH service where a decision will be made whether any enquiries are needed under Section 17 (child in need enquiry) or Section 47 (child protection enquiry) of the Children Act 1989.
+A flowchart can be found at Appendix E detailing the referral procedure. - 21.5 If a referral needs to be made for a pupil aged 18 or over, the Adult Safeguarding referral procedure will need to be followed.
+This is Local Authority specific and details of how to refer can be found on Local Authority websites.